TrellixVulnTeam/chromium-infra_OF7I/appengine/monorail/README.md

                     [ -s "/usr/local/opt/nvm/etc/bash_completion.d/nvm" ] && . "/usr/local/opt/nvm/etc/bash_completion.d/nvm"  # This loads nvm bash_completion

 1. Install Python and JS dependencies:
-    1. Install MySQL, needed for mysqlclient
-        1. For mac: `brew install mysql@5.6`
-        1. For Debian derivatives, download and unpack [this bundle](https://dev.mysql.com/get/Downloads/MySQL-5.6/mysql-server_5.6.40-1ubuntu14.04_amd64.deb-bundle.tar): `tar -xf mysql-server_5.6.40-1ubuntu14.04_amd64.deb-bundle.tar`.
-Install the packages in the order of `mysql-common`,`mysql-community-client`, `mysql-client`, then `mysql-community-server`.
     1. Optional: You may need to install `pip`.
 You can verify whether you have it installed with `which pip`.
         1. make sure to install `pip` using `python2` instead of `python3` (use `python --version` to check the version, `which python2` to check the path)
         1. `curl -O https://bootstrap.pypa.io/pip/2.7/get-pip.py`